Interspecies Friendship

 The following content was machine translated from the typewritten text.

-Cne of the more disturbing recurring nightmares I have experienced as an adult involves a hamster which I have forgottem that I adopted and have proceeded to neglect until it died of starvation or maybe severe rodent depression.
+Cne of the more disturbing recurring nightmares I have experienced as an adult involves a hamster which I have forgotten that I adopted and have proceeded to neglect until it died of starvation or maybe severe rodent depression.
 The reason this dream haunts

 me so much is because I8m not sure if it is actually a memory.